LittleOneNoise/SNLP_Fact_Checking/README.md

 ## Executing the Project
 In order to execute the given fact_engine.ipynb apply the following steps:<br/>

 NOTE: You must be connected to the internet!
+Additionally, execute the code in Google Colab.
+We do not guarantee that it can work on Jupyter Notebook or any other IDE for python.

 1. Download the zip folder from the Github repository
 2. Extract all files to one folder